CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-1.md

    ![](../media/allow.png)

    >**Note**: Wait about 2 minutes for the codespace to spin itself up.

+1. Click **Authorize Visual-Studio-Code** once the Authorize Github for VS code tab appears in the browser.

 1. Verify your codespace is running.
 Make sure the VS code looks as shown below: